Requirements for a processing-node quantum repeater on a real-world fiber grid: Results

 Here, we present the first study that takes into account time-dependent noise, platform-specific noise sources and classical control communication, as well as constraints imposed by a real-world fiber network, and optimizes over parameters of the repeater protocols used to generate entanglement.
-Our investigation is conducted using fiber data from SURF, which provides connectivity to educational institutions in the Netherlands.
+Our investigation is conducted using fiber data from SURF, an organization that provides connectivity to educational institutions in the Netherlands.
 Specifically, we will consider a network path connecting the Dutch cities of Delft and Eindhoven, separated by 226.5 km of optical fiber (see Figure~\ref{fig:delft_eindhoven_setup} (a)).
 In placing equipment, we restrict ourselves to SURF locations, which leads to the repeater being located closer to Delft than to Eindhoven.
 Intermediary stations used for heralded entanglement generation (see Figure~\ref{fig:delft_eindhoven_setup} (b)) cannot be placed equidistantly from both nodes either, as is generally assumed in idealized studies.
+We emphasize that we restrict ourselves to existing infrastructure, and therefore do not investigate the possibility of altering the fiber links.
+We direct the interested reader to related work which focuses on determining hardware requirements while taking into account how many repeaters to use and their placement~\cite{da2023requirements}.